zamyafoobi/WowClassicGrindBot/README.md

 4. Under the `Addon Configuration` you can check if theres a **newer version available** for the addon.
 In that case just press the `install` button then have to restart the game client and the bot it self in order to use it properly.

-## 5. The bot should restart and show the dashboard page.
+## 6. BlazorServer should restart and show the dashboard page.

+## 7 Optional - Running HeadlessServer

+Similar to BlazorServer project, except without Frontend.
+Should consume less system resources with a compromise of lacking runtime tweaking ability.

+Everything has to be setup inside the Class Configuration, in prior.

+A successfull [Configuration process](#5.-BlazorServer-Configuration-process) has a result of a following configuration files
+* `data_config.json`
+* `addon_config.json`
+* `frame_config.json`

+In order to run `HeadlessServer` please look at the `HeadlessServer\run.bat`.

-## 6. Configure the Wow Client - Interface Options
+## 8. Configure the Wow Client - Interface Options

-We need to make sure that certain interface options are set.
-The most important are Click to move and screen flashing on low health.
-See the list below.
+Need to make sure that certain interface options are set.
+The most important are `Click-to-Move` and `Do Not Flash Screen at Low Health`.

-### Interface Options

 From the main menu (ESC) set the following under Interface Options: